alinasarmiento/alinasarmiento.github.io/about_me.md

 # about me

-I am a junior at MIT (class of 2024) studying Mechanical Engineering with a focus in Learning Machines and Physical Systems.
-I'm also minoring in math.[^1] Currently an undergrad researcher (UROP) under Pulkit Agrawal with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) and under Daniela Rus with the [Distributed Robotics Lab](https://www.csail.mit.edu/research/distributed-robotics-laboratory) at MIT CSAIL.
+I am a senior at MIT (class of 2024) studying Mechanical Engineering with a focus in Learning Machines and Physical Systems.
+I'm also minoring in math.[^1] Currently an undergrad researcher (UROP) under Sangbae Kim with the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/) in the MIT MechE department and under Pulkit Agrawal with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL.

 I believe that robotics is a constant interaction between the body (mechanisms, design) and the mind (control schemes, planners, deep learning).
 I'm most interested in mechanics and software co-design: how do we let these two things inform each other?

-[^1]: in MIT-speak, i'm Course 2-A/LMPS (similar to 2-A/6), 18 minor, concentration in WGS. phew!
+[^1]: in MIT-speak, i'm Course 2-A/LMPS (similar to 2-A/6), 18 minor, concentration in 21G (Japanese). phew!

 ## engineering/research interests
 - robust autonomy